drupol/not-a-number.io/content/posts/random/2023-12-23-retrospective-2023.md

 {{< figure src="/images/IMG_20180107_122839.jpg" caption="Izumi and Nakano, the inseparables" width=1024 >}}

-In mid-December, Izumi drastically lost weight began to show signs of illness.
+In mid-December, Izumi began to show signs of illness and lost weight drastically.
 I promptly took him to the vet, only to receive the heart-wrenching news that his kidneys were irreparably damaged.
 The shock and devastation hit me suddenly... everything unfolded so quickly.
 The vet's prognosis was grim, indicating that he wouldn't see the new year.
 I was totally unprepared.
 Unprepared to see him in pain, unprepared to say goodbye.
 We were and still are devastated.

 He underwent treatment at the vet for three days, connected to a drip, but his condition showed no signs of improvement.
 With a heavy heart, I decided to bring him home, to spend his last days in a familiar and loving environment.
 The